fixxtion1/dsa-lake/README.md

 - DFS
 - BFS

-If given a linked list then
+If given a linked list and cant use extra space then
-- Two pointers
+- Fast and slow pointers

 If recursion is banned then
 - Stack